adbharadwaj/graphspace-manual/docs/Viewing_Graphs.md

 ### Node and Edge Popups

-Each node or edge in a graph may have information embedded in it via the popup attribute.
+Each node or edge in a graph may have information embedded in it via the [popup attribute](/GraphSpace_Network_Model.html#node-data-attributes-attributes-treated-specially-by-graphspace).
 Clicking on a node or edge will [highlight](#highlighted-graph-elements) them.
-If the clicked node/edge contains popup attribute (see JSON reference), popup attribute's value will appear in a pop-up box; otherwise, no popup will be shown.
+If the clicked node/edge contains popup attribute, popup attribute's value will appear in a pop-up box; otherwise, no popup will be shown.
 If the popup attribute's value is formatted in HTML, GraphSpace will interpret it appropriately else it will use it as free-text information.

 The image below shows an example of the popup shown for a node JAK2.